Engineering Exports Promotion Council

 EEPC India is the trade and investment promotion organization for the engineering sector that sponsored by the Ministry of Commerce & Industry.
 Set up in 1955, EEPC India now has a membership base of over 12,000 out of whom 60% are SMEs.

-As an advisory body it actively contributes to the policies of Government of India and acts as an interface between the engineering industry and the Government.
+As an advisory body it actively contributes to the policies of the Government of India and acts as an interface between the engineering industry and the Government.